 The visitor economy in Ribble Valley is buoyant, but with a growing population and the continuing demand for employment opportunities, there is still scope for sensitive development.
-Brand awareness for the area has improved in recent years, but there is still much to do to have Ribble Valley recognised as a first class tourism destination, where the value of its heritage and culture, are truly acknowledged and where people choose to visit, ahead of other major competitor regions in the north of England.
+Brand awareness for the area has improved in recent years, but there is still much to do to have Ribble Valley recognised as a first class tourism destination, where the value of its heritage and culture are truly acknowledged and where people choose to visit, ahead of other major competitor regions in the north of England.
+There is potential to further grow the visitor economy.

-So what are the key attributes of Ribble Valley as a tourism destination?
+The key attributes of Ribble Valley as a tourism destination

-Strong brand identity

-Unique experiences

-Reasonable accessibility

-Extraordinary private sector
+Strong brand identity which is growing Unique experiences Reasonable accessibility Extraordinary private sector